+Che mistry of Inorganic Materials II (2.0credits) (無機材料化字 2)

+Course Type Specialized Courses

+Class Format Lecture

+Course Name Chemistry

+Starts 1 3 Spring Semester

+Elective/Compulsory Elective

-Che mistry of Inorganic Materials II(2.0credits)(無機材料化学 2) Course Type Specialized Courses Class Format Lecture Course Name Chemistry Starts 1 3 Spring Semester Elective/Compulsory Elective Lecturer Berthold FISCHER Designated Professor course is to understand the chemical and physical properties of aterials, their functions, and their applications.
-Prerequisite Subjects INORGANIC CHEMISTRY I + II +III Chemistry of Inorganic Materials I Analytical Chemistry Course Topics Course Contents 1.
-Crystal structures of inorganic solids 2.
-Bonding in inorganic solids and properties 3.
-Defects and non-stoichiometry
+Lecturer Berthold FISCHER Designated Professor

+The purpose of this course is to understand the chemical and physical properties of various inorganic materials, their functions, and their applications.

+Prerequisite Subjects INORGANIC CHEMISTRY I + II +III Chemistry of Inorganic Materials I Analytical Chemistry

-- 4. Electrical properties of solids and their applications - 5.
+- 1. Crystal structures of inorganic solids - 2.
+Bonding in inorganic solids and properties - 3.
+Defects and non-stoichiometry - 4.
+Electrical properties of solids and their applications - 5.
 Magnetic properties of solids and their applications - 6.
 Optical properties of solids and their applications - 7.
 Thermal properties and mechanical properties of materials - 8.
 Structural materials and composite materials - 9.
 Inorganic materials in biology and medicine - 10.
 Functional materials and their properties control - 11.
-Material engineering for environmental issues - 12.
-Nanoscience (nanomaterials)
+Material engineering for environmental issues

+12. Nanoscience (nanomaterials)